Functions

 Note

-Many style guides will suggest that you never use a global variable in a function, and you may find that in University you get your project failed if you do.
+Some style guides will suggest that you never use a global variable in a function, and you may find that in University you get your project failed if you do.
 Most real world programmers aren’t quite so absolute in their avoidance of globals.

 DEFAULT_WEIGHT = 3

-def add_weight( measurement, weight=DEFAULT_WEIGHT ):
+def apply_weight( measurement, weight=DEFAULT_WEIGHT ):

 return measurement + weight